steven-klein/project-cli/README.md

 If you would like to download from a private repository use the `--clone` flag and the cli will use `git clone` so your SSH keys are used.

 You can use the current vuejs-templates like this.
-_*Note: you'll likely receive a message that "A newer version of vue-cli is available." since those templates assume you are using vue-cli,and the version number between stage-cli and vue-cli will not match._

 ``` bash
 stage init vuejs-templates/webpack